mshatalov/trello-list-archiver/README.md

 To install custom Trello Power-Up, you have to be an admin of a team.
 You can either create a new or use an existing team.
 Once you have a team, install Power-Up via https://trello.com/power-ups/admin/ page.
 See also an official guide about [Managing Power-Ups](https://developers.trello.com/v1.0/docs/managing-power-ups) for additional details.
 ### Pre-requisite: create a team
+You can skip this step if you already use teams.
 1. Navigate to Trello Home via https://trello.com/
 2. Create a team by clicking a plus icon on the left sidebar
 3. Open the board(s) where you want to add trello-list-archiver and assign them to the newly created team by clicking on _Personal_ next to the board title